The Interview Process: What to Ask a Contractor Before You Let Them Into Your Home

 Money conversations are uncomfortable, but they’re the most important ones

 Ask for a fully itemized estimate that breaks down materials, labor, and any additional costs separately.
-A lump sum bid makes it impossible to understand what you’re actually paying for.
+A lump sum bid makes it impossible to understand what you’re actually paying for or to compare it meaningfully against other estimates.

 Michael Ch: We typically ask for a modest deposit to start, then progress payments tied to specific phases.
 That structure keeps everyone accountable.
 The client can see what they’re paying for.
 We’re motivated to keep the work moving.
 Nobody is sitting on money that hasn’t been earned.